Anomaly footprints in SM+Gravity: Weyl symmetry

 \subsection{Meaning and import of conformal invariance}

 The theory outlined in the previous section is classical, its quantum aspects will be considered later.
 But suppose that one such theory is adherent to the physics of fundamental interactions in a certain range of energy and a semiclassical approach makes sense, we face a problem of interpretation: what is the significance of conformal invariance?
-It was noted above that, although a local symmetry, conformal invariance has characteristics that differentiate it from ordinary gauge theories.
-First, the `gauge field', in the version presented here, is a scalar, and, unlike the usual gauge fields or metrics, its propagator is well defined without any gauge fixing.
-Second, for this reason the gauge fixing needs not be accompanied by the introduction of ghost fields.
-In other words, conformal symmetry can be treated like an ordinary rigid symmetry, like $O(N)$, for instance, in models with the same name.
+Although a local symmetry, conformal invariance has characteristics that differentiate it from ordinary gauge theories.
+To start with, the `gauge field', in the version presented here, is a scalar.
+In this section we wish to treat it as a classical field and treat conformal symmetry as an ordinary rigid symmetry, like $O(N)$, for instance, in models with the same name.
 This means that it is a physical symmetry.
 Different configurations of $\varphi$ are physically distinct, although with the peculiarity that their description differ by a symmetry operation.
 Different configurations of $\varphi$ define equivalent solutions of $S^{(c)}$, but considering them from an energy regime where conformal invariance is not anymore a symmetry, they may describe a very different physics.

 As a first step let us plug our conformal invariant theory in a cosmological framework.
 To this end we search for classical solutions of time-dependent, but space-independent, fields. and, to be concrete, we choose for the metric the Friedmann-Robertson one: \be ds^2= dt^2 -a^2(t) \left( \frac {dr^2}{1-kr^2} +r^2 d\theta^2 +r^2 \sin^2\theta\, d\phi^2\right) \ee Let us recall that with this metric we have \be &&g_{tt}=g^t_t=1, \quad\quad g^r_r=g^\theta_\theta=g^\phi_\phi=1\0\\ && R_{tt}=R^t_t = -3 \frac {\ddot a}a ,\quad\quad R^r_r=R^\phi_\phi=R^\theta_\theta= - \left( \frac {\ddot a}a +2 \frac {{\dot a}^2}{a^2} +2 \frac k{a^2}\right) \\ && R = -6 \left( \frac {\ddot a}a + \frac {{\dot a}^2}{a^2} + \frac k{a^2}\right)\0 \ee As usual, dots denote derivative with respect to time.
 For simplicity let us start with a conformal invariant action for a metric, a dilaton and a scalar field $\Phi$: \be S_1^{(c)}=-\frac 1{2\kappa} \int d^4x \sqrt{g}\, e^{-2\varphi} \left(\widetilde R + {\mathfrak c}_\pm\, e^{-2\,\varphi}\right)+ \frac 12 \int d^4 x \,\sqrt{g} \left[ g^{\mu\nu} \sfD_\mu \Phi \sfD_\nu \Phi -e^{-2\varphi} m^2 \Phi^2 -\frac {\lambda}4\Phi^4\right] \ee where $\sfD_\mu = \partial_\mu+ \partial_\mu \varphi$ and the $\zeta$ non-minimal coupling has been dropped.
 This is clearly a drastically simplified model in which a few action terms and fields are dropped and the part of the action that does not involve $\varphi$ is disregarded, not to speak of the quantum corrections.
 But all the ignored terms can be re-introduced in the analysis later on.